-I’m a total nerd in that I obsess over the science behind skincare products, which is why I choose mostly “sciency” resources below.
+I’m a total nerd.
+I obsess over the science behind skincare, and love learning about ingredients.
 That doesn’t mean I don’t enjoy reading Into the Gloss, Goop, or Allure...
 It just means that when it comes down to really understanding which products I should actually incorporate into my routine, I do my homework.
-To me, the “homework “ consists of truly understanding your skin type, its needs, and then thoroughly understanding the formulations you choose to incorporate.

 Skindeep is a resourced created by the EWG (Environmental Working Group) with the mission to protect you from everyday exposure to chemicals.
 The scientists at Skindeep thoroughly examine the toxicity of cosmetic and personal care items, and create easy to understand online profiles for each of the products.

-Cosmetic companies are virtually allowed to use almost any ingredient they wish in their formulations -- the industry has notoriously unregulated by the government.
-People apply an average of 126 unique ingredients on their skin daily, so these chemicals, whether they seep through the skin, rinse down the drain, or flush down the toilet, cause concern for human health, and for the impact they may have to wildlife, rivers and streams (EWG).
+Cosmetic companies are virtually allowed to use almost any ingredient they want in their products -- the industry has notoriously been unregulated by the government.
+People apply an average of 126 unique ingredients on their skin daily.
+That's a lot of chemicals.
+So these chemicals, whether they seep through the skin, rinse down the drain, or flush down the toilet, cause concern for human health, and for the impact they may have to wildlife, rivers and streams (EWG).

 After using Skindeep for a few years, one of the most interesting things I found was that the same brand may carry some products that are totally clean, and some that contain a high concentration of toxins.
-That’s why I always check the toxicity of each product before purchasing.
+That’s why I always check the toxicity of each product before purchasing instead of just blindly trusting a brand (I learned this the hard way).
 And of course, a lot of the time, the product that I’m thinking of buying isn’t listed here.
-Even if you’re thinking of buying a product that isn’t included in their database, you can still derive a lot of value from reading through their educational material to help you make a decision.
+But even if you’re thinking of buying a product that isn’t included in their database, you can still derive a lot of value from reading through their content to help you understand what ingredients you should be avoiding.

 Think Dirty has essentially the same mission as Skindeep --- to help you learn about the potential toxic ingredients in your cosmetic and personal care products.

 Their product takes a slightly different approach.
-First off, it’s mobile app, which makes it handy for evaluating products in store.
+First off, it’s mobile app, which makes it easy to evaluate products in store.
 You just have to scan the barcode with the app to see easy to understand info on the product, its ingredients, and cleaner alternatives.

 Beautypedia is a product review site created by well-renowned beauty expert, Paula Begoun (founder of Paula’s Choice Skincare).